-Disclaimer: This isn’t a sponsored post, nor are there any affiliated links.
-The subject, story, opinions and views stated here are my own and my bills have been self paid.
+Disclaimer: This isn’t a sponsored post, nor are there any affiliated links for any of the brands that may have been mentioned in this blogpost.
+We paid for all our meals at Rafter’s Retreat.
+The subject, story, opinions and views stated here are my own and all images are from my personal album.
 While you enjoy reading my posts with lot of visuals, please do not use any material from these posts.
-Do join me on my daily food and travel journey on Instagram, Facebook, Twitterand Pinterest.

 Here are a few of my articles on our Srilankan sojourn: Heritance Tea Factory Hotel, Nuwara Eliya